tidbyt/tidbyt.dev/docs/02_build/05_authoring_apps.md

 1. Passing URL query parameters when using `pixlet serve`.
 2. Setting command-line arguments via `pixlet render`.

-When apps that are published to the [Tidbyt Community repo][3], users can install and configure them with the Tidbyt smartphone app.
+When apps are published to the [Tidbyt Community repo][3], users can install and configure them with the Tidbyt smartphone app.
 [Define a schema for your app][4] to enable this.

 Your app should always be able to render, even if a config value isn't provided.
-Provide defaults for every config value, or check if the value is `None`.
+Provide defaults for every config field, or check if the value is `None`.
 This will ensure the app behaves as expected even if config was not provided.

 For example, the following ensures there will always be a value for `who`: